 Bond Value Calculator for Bond Valuation or Pricing

-This free online investing calculator will calculate the expected trading price of a bond given the par value, coupon rate, market rate, and years-to-maturity.
-Includes brief answers to "Why do bond prices change?" and "Why do bond prices and interest rates move in opposite directions?".
+This free online investing calculator will calculate the expected trading price of a bond given the par value, coupon rate, market rate, and years-to-maturity, and show its work.
+Includes brief answers to "How do you calculate the value of a bond?", "Why do bond prices change?" and "Why do bond prices and interest rates move in opposite directions?".

 Bond Yield to Maturity Calculator for Comparing Bonds

 This free online investing calculator will calculate a bond's total annualized rate of return for a bond that is held until its maturity date.
 Using this calculator to calculate yield to maturity (YTM) will help you to quickly compare the total return on bonds with different prices, maturities, and coupon rates.
 Includes a brief answer to "What are bonds?" for purpose of understanding the need for yield to maturity calculations.

 CD Rate Calculator to Calculate Certificate of Deposit Interest and APY

 This free online investing calculator will calculate a certificate of deposit interest and annual percentage yield (APY), plus allow you to set the compounding interval to match the interval of the CD you are calculating interest for.
 Includes a brief answer to "What is a CD?" along with a link to an unbiased source for more in-depth study.

 CD Savings Calculator to Compare Certificate of Deposit Interest Rates

 This free online investing calculator will calculate and compare the interest earnings and annual percentage yield on up to 4 different certificates of deposit -- even if the rates, maturities, and compounding intervals are different.
 Includes "When should you consider CD investing?" along with an average annual interest earnings chart.